anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 represent certification requests as authenticated self-contained objects.

-Depending on the application scenario, the required RA/CA components and/or asset management system may not be part of the registrar.
+Depending on the application scenario, the required RA/CA components may not be part of the registrar.
 They even may not be available on-site but rather be provided by remote backend systems.
-The registrar or its site may have no online connection with them or the connectivity may be intermittent.
+The registrar or its site may not have an online connection with them or the connectivity may be intermittent.
 This may be due to security requirements for operating the backend systems or due to site deployments where on-site or always-online operation may be not feasible or too costly.
-In such cases the authorization of certification request based on an asset management system will not or can not be performed on-site at enrollment time.
+In such scenarios, the authorization of certification request will not or can not be performed on-site at enrollment time.
 In this document, enrollment that is not performed in a (time-wise) consistent way is called *asynchronous enrollment*.
 Asynchronous enrollment requires a store-and-forward transfer of certification requests along with the information needed for authenticating the requester.
-This enables offline processing the request at a later point in time.
+This allows offline processing the request at a later point in time.

-A similar situation may occur through network segmentation, which is utilized in industrial systems to separate domains with different security needs.
-Here, a similar requirement arises if the communication channel carrying the requester authentication is terminated before the registrar/RA can authorize the certification request.
+Application scenarios may also involve network segmentation, which is utilized in industrial systems to separate domains with different security needs.
-When a second communication channel is used to forward the certification request to the RA and issuing CA, the requester authentication information needs to be retained and ideally bound directly to the certification request.
+Such scenarios lead to similar requirements if the communication channel carrying the requester authentication is terminated and thus request messages need to be forwarded on further channels before the registrar/RA can authorize the certification request: in order to preserve the requester authentication, authentication information needs to be retained and ideally bound directly to the certification request.
-This use case is independent of the time-wise limitations of the first use case.

-There are basically two options for forwarding certification requests along with requester authentication information:
+There are basically two approaches for forwarding certification requests along with requester authentication information:

 * Having a trusted component (e.g., a local RA) in the target